 An influencer is someone who works in social media within a certain industry that has direct influence over an audience (commonly referred to as “followers”).
-Normally influencers will also have an in-depth knowledge of the industry they “influence.”
-Influencers often utilize “influencer marketing” strategies to help build their brand authority.
+Normally influencers will also create content and have an in-depth knowledge of the industry they “influence.”
+Influencers often utilize “influencer marketing” strategies to help build their personal brand authority.

 Today you’ll find that influencers fit into four main categories: